Satisfy Your Sweet Tooth at the Best Doughnut Places Nationwide

 Where: 2124 5th Ave., Seattle, WA 98121

-The Doughnut Plant
+New York: The Doughnut Plant

 Mark Israel, owner of The Doughnut Plant, comes from a long line of bakers and doughnut makers, so it was only appropriate that he open up one of the best doughnut places in the nation.
 Located in the Lower East Side near Chinatown, The Doughnut Plant continues to come up with innovative options, like the jelly-filled signature square doughnuts, the crème brulee and the sesame seed doughnut.
 One of the newest additions is a glazed oatmeal cake doughnut, sprinkled with dried fruit bits, oats and seeds, but whichever you choose, you’re guaranteed a delicious, homemade treat.